johngreenacre/test-boilerplate/README.md

 https://www.youtube.com/@KevinPowell

-As the above websites mention, resetting CSS styles is very opinionated and as such, this boilerplate may not be for everyone.
+As the above websites mention, resetting CSS styles is very opinionated, and as such, this boilerplate may not be suitable for everyone.